 “This book has beautiful illustrations that are very appealing to children.”
 George Bodley

 “Bullying is a very real and damaging behavior among young people.
 It is a topic of much concern and this story addresses it in a way to which children can relate.”
-Alene Carlson
+Alene Carlson, retired school principal

-“Good book to read with younger children as it promotes lots of important discussion.”
-Sheila Wright
+“Good book to read with younger children as it promotes lots of important discussions.”
+Sheila Wright, university English professor

 Buster is a kid who moved to a new school.
 The school was great until Buster came and started to yell orders and be mean.
 He lied to his teachers, he threw trash and gum.

 One day a huge tornado came rushing toward the school building.
 The principal gave an emergency warning that all students must stay in their room for safety.
 Buster did not listen to the principal and ran down the hall, knocking over a teacher.
 She caught him and made him go back to the room and sit by the wall.